 We are more than happy to supply shipping containers ‘ex depot’ if you wish to do your own collection.

 All our depots have lifting facilities to lift the container onto your truck.
 Your truck will have to be a standard skeletal frame container trailer or a flatbed.
 Your trailer must have twist locks and your haulier and driver will have to comply with depot health and safety requirements which will usually involve your driver following depot instructions and having full PPE wear with them.

 On receipt of your payment we will give you the depot address, the contact number and a release reference.
 We recommend checking with the depot before collection to ensure that the container is dug out of stack and ready to collect, and if you have any specific questions regarding the depot’s health and safety requirements we recommend you check in advance directly with the depot.
 If the depot has concerns over the vehicles suitability to safely carry the container they may refuse to give it to your driver.
-Due to the ‘heavy industry’ nature of the work, these yards can often be very strict on their health and safety requirements.
+Due to the ‘heavy industry’ nature of the work, these yards can often be very strict with their health and safety requirements.

 You will have to collect the container within 14-days of supply of release reference, failure to collect within this period may mean we cancel the release reference and we may pass forward any storage charges incurred beyond this time frame.